-ENGLISH WRITING: CURRICULUM CONTENT AND PROGRESSION FRAMEWORK This progression document contains information drawn from the following: - Statutory Framework for the Early Years Foundation Stage Profile (EYFSP) information September 2014 - Early Years Outcomes (DFE 2013) - Development Matters in the Early Years Foundation Stage documents (DFE 2012) - National Curriculum: English programmes of study for key stages 1 and 2 September 2013 - Teacher Assessment Frameworks for Writing at the end Key Stages 1 and 2 for 2018/2019 onwards. - Centre for Literacy in Primary Education (CLPE) Writing Scales January 2016 The CLPE Writing scales progression document defines eight stages of development in writing - Beginning Writer, Early Writer, Developing Writer, Moderately Fluent Writer, Fluent Writer, Experienced Writer, Independent Writer and Mature Independent Writer.
-Each scale offers a description of the observable behaviours of pupils at different stages to enable teachers to assess and monitor children's progress in writing in the primary school.
+ENGLISH WRITING: CURRICULUM CONTENT AND PROGRESSION FRAMEWORK

+This progression document contains information drawn from the following:

+- Statutory Framework for the Early Years Foundation Stage Profile (EYFSP) information September 2014 - Early Years Outcomes (DFE 2013) - Development Matters in the Early Years Foundation Stage documents (DFE 2012) - National Curriculum: English programmes of study for key stages 1 and 2 September 2013 - Teacher Assessment Frameworks for Writing at the end Key Stages 1 and 2 for 2018/2019 onwards. - Centre for Literacy in Primary Education (CLPE) Writing Scales January 2016

+The CLPE Writing scales progression document defines eight stages of development in writing - Beginning Writer, Early Writer, Developing Writer, Moderately Fluent Writer, Fluent Writer, Experienced Writer, Independent Writer and Mature Independent Writer.
+Each scale offers a description of the observable behaviours of pupils at different stages to enable teachers to assess and monitor children's progress in writing in primary school.
 Teachers will be able to think about where on the scales they can place the children that they teach.
 Then they will be able to see the next set of observable behaviours they are likely to see as the child progresses in writing.
-Using one of the scales to reflect upon the attainment of children within a class will give teachers clarity about what to look for in day to day assessment and the key areas they need to plan for next.
+Using one of the scales to reflect upon the attainment of children within a class will give teachers clarity about what to look for in day-to-day assessment and the key areas they need to plan for next.
 Each child will have a different journey through these scales.
 Their starting points and their rate and pattern of progression will depend on many factors including their prior experience, their interests and their learning preferences.

-It is important to recognise the CLPE Writing Scales are a progression document and not summative assessment scales; they are underpinned by well-evidenced research drawing on writing behaviours.
+It is important to recognise the CLPE Writing Scales are a progression document and not summative assessment scales; they are underpinned by well evidenced research drawing on writing behaviours.
 The link to specific year groups serves merely as an approximation and guidance for teachers as there may well be children operating within different stages at different ages.

+Phonics and Spelling Programmes

-Phonics and spelling programmes There is a clear expectation in The National Curriculum that a phonics and spelling programme will be used in Reception (FS2) to be continued into Year 1 and beyond.
+There is a clear expectation in The National Curriculum that a phonics and spelling programme will be used in Reception (FS2) to be continued into Year 1 and beyond.
 Statutory phonics and spelling requirements specified for each year group have been added to this progression document.
 The statutory requirements are taken from the 'Phonics Assessment and Tracking guidance' (National Strategies, 2009), 'Letters and Sounds' (National Strategies, 2007) and the National Curriculum: English programmes of study for key stages 1 and 2 September 2013, including English Appendix 1 and 2.

-In EYFS and Y1 phonics is taught through the progression detailed in Letters and Sounds (National Strategies, 2007) and Sounds Write.
-In Years 2 through to Year 6 we have implemented 'No Nonsense Spelling' which is a complete spelling programme designed to meet the needs of the 2014 National Curriculum.
+In EYFS, Y1 and Y2 phonics is taught through the progression detailed in the Sounds Write phonics scheme.
+In Years 2 through to Year 6 we follow the 'Spelling Shed' scheme which is a complete spelling programme designed to meet the needs of the 2014 National Curriculum and is based on the latest evidence-based approaches to the teaching of spelling.
 The programme consists of a progressive and comprehensive learning pathway from Year 2 to Year 6.
 It provides termly overviews of learning, breaking down the requirements of the National Curriculum into progressive strands with individual lesson plans and resources.
 Spelling and grammar, linked to language and form, is taught, modelled and explored as an integral part of our writing curriculum.
-Dependence